microsoft/fluentui/packages/react-components/react-field/Spec.md

 ## Variants

 - **Orientation**: The `fieldOrientation` prop affects the layout of the label and field component:
-  - `vertical` (default) - label comes above the field component
+  - `'vertical'` (default) - label is above the field component
-  - `horizontal` - label is to the left of the field component, and is 33% the width of the field (this allows multiple stacked fields to all align their labels)
+  - `'horizontal'` - label is to the left of the field component, and is 33% the width of the field (this allows multiple stacked fields to all align their labels)
 - **Status**: The `status` prop affects the icon and color used by the `statusText`:
-  - `error` - Red x icon, and red status text
+  - `'error'` - Red x icon, red text color
-  - `warning` - Yellow exclamation icon
+  - `'warning'` - Yellow exclamation icon, neutral color text
-  - `success` - Green check icon
+  - `'success'` - Green check icon, neutral color text
-  - `undefined` (default): Status text is normal color, and there is no status icon
+  - `undefined` (default): No status icon, neutral color text
 - **Error**: Some control types (like `Input` and `Combobox`) have a prop that makes the border red.
 This prop will be set `status="error"`.

 Field also forwards some props from the wrapped component to the label as well: